fehmi/simply.js/docs/slot.md

 # Slot

-You can pass content to a component by placing it directly inside the component's tag.
-Simply.js uses the **native Web Components slot** mechanism, so slots only work on components that are mounted with a Shadow Root — i.e. components marked with the `isolated` attribute.
+You can pass content to a component by placing it directly inside the component's tag. simply.js uses the **native Web Components slot** mechanism, so slots work on components that are mounted with a Shadow Root — which is the default.
+Add `light` to a component only when you need it in the light DOM (e.g. form controls); slots won't project there.

 <details>
   <summary><ins>Live demo</ins></summary>